 More information can be found at www.mosaicsofmercy.com.
 Help is available Monday - Friday from 9 am - 5 pm at 346-703-0051 for personal assistance navigating resources.
-There are current resources listed at https://mosaicsofmercy.com/coronavirus/.
-New episodes of the Hope Pieced Together podcast are released weekly, interviewing local professionals on topics related to mental well-being for this period. https://mosaicsofmercy.com/hope-pieced-together/.
+View current resources.
+New episodes of the Hope Pieced Together podcast are released weekly, interviewing local professionals on topics related to mental well-being for this period.

-Mosaics of Mercy has released a podcast on suicide that covers how warning signs might be different right now due to COVID-19 and what to look for, how to open up the conversation with someone, virtual training, what to do if someone shares they are suicidal, resources available now, walking through the grief of suicide and much more.
-Listen to the podcast.
-This is also available on iTunes, Stitcher, Apple Play, and all of the other major podcast platforms.
+Mosaics of Mercy has released a podcast on suicide, Tackling Suicide: A Professional Perspective with Whitcomb Terpening, that covers how warning signs might be different right now due to COVID-19 and what to look for, how to open up the conversation with someone, virtual training, what to do if someone shares they are suicidal, resources available now, walking through the grief of suicide and much more.
 The podcast is hosted by Whitcomb Terpening, LCSW.
 She is a counselor in the area that has one of the only practices in the US that specializes in suicide.
 She was recently written up in a USA Today article and she is part of the leadership of the local Suicide Prevention Task Force.

 Children’s Safe Harbor

 With the stay-at-home orders due to COVID-19, it has become one of the most dangerous times for children at risk for potential abuse given the financial and emotional stress that families are going through.
 Isolation is a huge risk.
 Children’s Safe Harbor serves children who have been sexually assaulted, severely physically abused, sexually trafficked or exploited or traumatized and advocates for their justice and healing.
 The organization is in need of gift cards, tutors and food to give to the families they serve.
-Please visit www.ChildrensSafeHarbor.org for more information and how to help.
+Please visit their website for more information: www.ChildrensSafeHarbor.org.

 Community Assistance Center

-The Montgomery County Community Assistance Center is seeking help through monetary and in-kind donations and through volunteers.
-View the flyer to learn more.
+The Montgomery County Community Assistance Center (CAC) is seeking help through monetary and in-kind donations and through volunteers.
+Visit their website for more information: https://cac-mctx.org/.